-When people had first began to arrive on Friday evening I was a little intimidated, just because they all seemed to know each other (our group picture had 21 people).
+When people first began to arrive on Friday evening I was a little intimidated, mostly because they all seemed to know each other already (our group picture had 21 people).
 Everyone was friendly though, especially the Raincoast Society members who made sure we all felt welcome.
 Andy and Erin were both very personable and easy to like as well.

-Respecting Nuu-chah-nulth territory and customs, Gisele Martin first launched the course by welcoming us all to the area.
+Respecting Nuu-chah-nulth territory and customs, Gisele Martin launched the course by welcoming us to the area using traditional protocol.
 Andy and Erin — who were supported throughout by Raincoast Society members — then began the lessons.
 These ended around 10:00 pm, with the agreement we would meet up again the next morning at 8:00 am.

 The following morning we carpooled a short distance to a nearby forest path.
 The goal was to gather and identify as many different mushroom species as possible.
 One thing I found interesting was to learn that the mushroom is just the “fruit” of the organism so to speak, so picking it doesn’t harm it.
-I realized why I had never been able to transplant a mushroom successfully in my life.
+Learning this I realized why I had never been able to transplant a mushroom to a plant pot successfully in my life.
 Awkward.

 Most notably, I was able to identify and pick some Hedgehogs — though I later realized these were pretty small.
 Erin had said these were here favorite mushrooms to eat, and I’ve since discovered I really like them too.
 The Hedgehogs are very distinct and easy to identify because they have shark tooth-like undersides.